 Did I mention they have a bakery – YUM

-After stuffing ourselves, we headed to the Portland Children’s Musuem.
-We make time to visit every musuem and science center when we travel.
-Aiden looks forward to it each tim.
+After stuffing ourselves, we headed to the Portland Children’s Museum.
+We make time to visit every museum and science center when we travel.
+Aiden looks forward to it each time.
 We spent the rest of the afternoon here, and then headed straight to the airport after.
 We were here until they closed at 5pm.
 Aiden had to be dragged out, he just didn’t want to leave.
 (Nothing New, lol)

 If you’re considering visiting Portland, I suggest that you do.
 There are lots of things to do.
 There are also several falls that we did not get a chance to visit.
 Just to name a few – Ramona Falls, Sahalie Falls, Oneonta Falls, Latourelle Falls, Dry Creek Falls, Silver Falls, Fairy Falls, Bridal Veil Falls, Spirit Falls, Wahclella Falls, Tumalo Falls; Lakes -Trillium Lake, Crater Lake, Lost Lake.
 We also did not get a chance to visit the Oregon Musuem of Science and Industry.
 This is great because we definitely have a reason to visit Portland again.

 See below for video highlights of our trip

 How To Book Cheap Flights